 The tourist places in South India are as enchanting as they are mysterious, offering splendid landscape views and cultural experiences for the traveller in you.
-It comprises of the states of Karnataka, Kerala, Andhra Pradesh, Telangana, and Tamil Nadu.
+It comprises of Karnataka, Kerala, Andhra Pradesh, Telangana, and Tamil Nadu.
 South India is a whole package of hill stations, architectural wonders, mesmerising beaches, and quaint religious destinations.
-To help you plan your next vacation, we give you the top 10 tourist places in South India.
-Believe us it is so difficult to choose just 10 because the whole of the Southern Tip of India should be on your ‘must visit’ list!
+Believe us, it is so difficult to choose just ten because the whole of the Southern Tip of India should be on your ‘must visit’ list!

 10 Best Tourist Places In South India

 Like I said before, South India has many awesome destinations that should be on every traveller’s bucket list.
-We have managed to highlight the top 10 that you must visit to experience the magnificent South.
-South India has emerged as a hot summer destination for national and international tourists as well.
+We have managed to highlight the top 10 that you must visit to experience the magnificent south.
+South India has emerged as a hot summer destination for national and international tourists, as well.
 This summer, pack your bags to explore the quaint south and escape the crowded North Indian hill stations.
 All these locations are well connected via flight, bus, and train.
 Book your ticket in advance, primarily during the peak seasons.
 We would recommend Makemytrip.com for booking tickets due to the type of MMT coupons and discounts available.

 1. Hampi, Karnataka